abakim/Melano-malo/README.md

 --------------------------------

-## lenguajes y librerías consideradas
+## Lenguajes y librerías consideradas
 * python 3.7.4
 * OpenCV (librería)
 * MedPy (librería)